lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Clarifying the Question: Is secure online voting possible?

-First let's try to focus on what exactly this question is asking:
+To focus on what exactly this question is asking and not asking:
 1. Not: Can online voting be absolutely effortless and perfectly ecstatic as an experience?
 2. Not: Can a person outside of the voting process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
 3. Not: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)